-We are pleased to invite applications for PhD studentships from candidates wishing to carry out research under one of our three priority themes: neuro-oncology, acquired brain and spinal cord injury, and headache and facial pain.
+We are pleased to invite applications for PhD studentships from candidates wishing to carry out research under one of our three priority themes: brain and spinal cord tumours, acquired brain and spinal cord injury, and headache and facial pain.

-The application deadline is 8am on Thursday 5th November 2020.
+The application deadline is midday on Thursday 10th November 2022.

 We expect the research proposal to be developed by the candidate, in collaboration with their proposed supervisor.

-Short-listed candidates will be invited for interview in January/ February 2021 with our Scientific Advisory Panel.
-Interviews are expected to take place in London but this will be kept under review in light of developments related to Covid-19.
+Short-listed candidates will be invited for interview in February 2023 with our Scientific Advisory Panel.
+Interviews are expected to take place in person in London.

-Further details can be found in the guidance notes and other application documents, below:
+Further details can be found in the guidance notes below: